pkane2001/DeltaWave/docs/pages/mydoc/mydoc_quickstart.md

 In *Matching* mode, the files are loaded, and processed (in memory - files are not written so don't worry about overwriting!)
 The processing involves adjusting the waveforms to match in sampling frequency, phase, and amplitude.
 This is mostly automatic when you press *Match* button.

 ### One channel at a time
 DeltaWave uses just a single channel for comparison.
 You can choose L or R channel from a stereo file for each of the two selections.
 The resulting delta is also only a single channel.
-Possibly a future enhancement to process both channels in a 2-channel recording.
+Possibly a future enhancement to be added will be to process both channels in a 2-channel recording.

 ### Simple file preview without performing matching
 If you want to just visualize the two files and get basic statistics without doing all the heavy computation needed to properly